Zapf Creation: Baby Annabell

+Other dolls in the range include My First Baby Annabell, which is a simple play doll that does not run on batteries.

 Chou Chou

 Chou Chou is designed to be very realistic and includes accessories to support role playing for children.
-Chou Chou is sometimes used to teach young girls, in particular, about various stages of a baby's life including the first tooth and minor ailments, though most dolls are just for playing.
-This doll comes in a variety of types and has many lifelike functions:
+Chou Chou is sometimes used to teach young girls, in particular, about various stages of a baby's life, including the first tooth and minor ailments, though most dolls are just for playing.
+This doll comes in a variety of types and has many lifelike functions.